ysongh/StoriesNFT/README.md

 ## Features
 - Writers can create their story
-- Files are store on Pinata
+- Files are store on Fleek Storage
 - User can buy the story and earn NFT which contains a link to the full content of the story

 ## Technologies